MementoMori15x6/15x6-sim/primers/llm_deep_primer_core_v1.7.md

-# Board – Political Thermodynamics | Deep Access Primer
+# Board – Political Thermodynamics | Full Access Primer

 ## Purpose
 This prompt template loads the full Board framework onto an LLM -- to place replicating systems on the Board for in-depth measurement, diagnosis, and navigation.